Agile-System-Analysis-Class/base-project/README.md

 ## Running tests

 - Install `nose2` with `pip` locally
-- Then travel to the `app` folder and run `nose2` command. it'll run all the tests in the tests folder
+- Then travel to the root folder and run `nose2` command. it'll run all the tests in the tests folder